batsh-dev-team/Batsh/README.md

 1. Install OPAM.
 See [instructions](http://opam.ocamlpro.com/doc/Quick_Install.html).
 2. Switch to the latest version (or at least 4.00.1) of OCaml by running `opam switch`.
-3. Install dependencies: `opam install core menhir`
+3. Install dependencies: `opam install core menhir ounit`
-4. Run unit testa: `./test`
+4. `./configure`
+5. `make`
-5. Compile your own code: `./batsh filename`
+6. Compile your own code: `./main.byte filename`

+If you want to run unit tests, configure with `./configure --enable-tests`, and run `make test`.

+Build framework is managed by [Oasis](http://oasis.forge.ocamlcore.org/).

 ## Syntax